offen/offen/kms/README.md

 `kms` exposes a HTTP API that can be used to encrypt and decrypt the `PrivateKey`s of operator's keypair.
 It should not be accessible to any entity other than operators.

-`ksm` is a Go application that uses Go modules for dependency management.
+`kms` is a Go application that uses Go modules for dependency management.
 The expected Go version is 1.12.

 ---